 FLAD/SiPN will secure internship placements for students that match their stated interests and degree fields.
 In your application materials, please outline your areas of interest clearly so FLAD/SiPN has as much information to work with as possible.

 The GLP in Portugal program fee will be $3,000.
 To secure their spot, students will accept their offer with a $550 deposit towards the program fee.
 The remaining program fee amount will be charged to students’ bursars in March-April.

 In addition to the program fee, students will be responsible for covering their flight and personal expenses while on the ground in Portugal, as well as paying any tuition associated with their internship requirement.

 O’Neill will support students doing this program with a $1,000 stipend.
 Students are encouraged to apply for any internal or external awards to help fund this experience.
 Please see our scholarship page for available funding.
 Students may also apply any internship stipends awarded through their admissions process to this program.

 We invite applications from O’Neill graduate students in any degree who are in good academic and disciplinary standing.
 The Career Hub and the O’Neill International Office (OIO) will open a call for applicants each fall semester.
 We will select a cohort of 10 graduate students to participate in the program.
 Students will be asked to upload a resume, cover letter, and a letter of reccomendation from a previous supervisor or faculty member.
 Below is the application process timeline:

-- October: Program infosessions are held - attend to learn more and ask questions
+- Early-mid October: Program infosessions are held - attend to learn more and ask questions

 - October 29: Applications due for this program

 - Early-Mid November: Interviews will take place

 - Late November: Students notified of acceptance into program

-- Late November: Students confirm participation in program and pay deposit
+- Early December: Students confirm participation in program and pay deposit

 The O’Neill International Office will administer a pre-departure training and preparation process covering health, safety, security, and cultural information for students doing this program.
 Pre-departure group meetings will take place monthly from January-May preceding departure for the internship program.